DistributedCollective/sovryn-dapp/packages/sdk/README.md

 ## Smart Router

-Smart router is a wrapper around the smart contracts that allows you to interact with the smart contracts for swaping tokens in a more convenient way.
+Smart router is a wrapper around the smart contracts that allows you to interact with the smart contracts for swapping tokens in a more convenient way.

 ### Usage